To help prevent endocarditis, make sure to practice good hygiene:

 - Heart transplant complicated by heart valve problems

-Antibiotics are recommended only before the following procedures:
+Antibiotics are recommended before only the following procedures:

 - Certain dental procedures (those that cut your gum tissue or part of the teeth)